US-CBO/captax/README.md

 2) Rename the `Current-Law` portion of the filename with a new policy suffix; for example:
 `policy_parameters_My-Policy-Name_comprehensive.csv`

-3) Modify the policy name suffix(es) referencing the policy parameter file(s) with depreciation rules, investment tax credit rules, production tax credit rules, or marginal tax rate adjustments modified by the user; for example: change the policy name suffix for the `acceleration_rates` parameter for the appropriate years from `CLaw_perm` to `My-Policy-Name`.
+3) Modify the policy name suffix(es) referencing the policy parameter file(s) with depreciation rules, investment tax credit rules, or marginal tax rate adjustments modified by the user; for example: change the policy name suffix for the `acceleration_rates` parameter for the appropriate years from `CLaw_perm` to `My-Policy-Name`.

 Repeat the same steps for `policy_parameters_Current-Law_uniformity.csv` if also interested in running the CapTax model with a policy simulation using the uniformity perspective.